dustinwloring1988/learn-nanochat/readme.md

 * Understand this: UserWarning: Quadro RTX 4000 does not support bfloat16 compilation natively, skipping (for example, if a GPU doesnt' support bfloat16 compilation, is it better not to use bfloat16 at all?)

+* Why in the dataloader do we use int32 for inputs but int64 for targets?

 #### Completed

 * After challenge 14, add autodetect_device_type() so the same notebooks will work on cpu and gpu going forward (ended up doing as part of challenge 14)